 Some students may struggle to make a personal connection to the book they read.
 Even though your child has never slept in a museum, faced a dragon, or lived by himself in the woods, you can guide him to relate to themes or emotions that emerge during different parts of the story.
-It may help to review the example in Activity Set 9:1 (pp. 238-39).
+It may help to review the example in Activity Set 9:1 (Guiding a Literal Thinker, pp. 238-39).